wamutech/wamu-spec/papers/specification.md

 ### 5.1.
 Identity Authenticated Request {#identity-authed-request}

-Decentralized identity authenticated requests allow parties to perform or request actions based on their associated decentralized identity.
+Cryptographic identity authenticated requests allow parties to perform or request actions based on their associated cryptographic identity.

 #### 5.1.1.
 Identity Authenticated Request Initiation {#identity-authed-request-initiation}

-To initiate an identity authenticated request with a command $C$ from a party $P_i$ associated with decentralized identity $I_i$ with verifying key $vk_i$ and secret key $sk_i$:
+To initiate an identity authenticated request with a command $C$ from a party $P_i$ associated with cryptographic identity $I_i$ with verifying key $vk_i$ and secret key $sk_i$:

 1. Read the current UTC timestamp $\Delta$.
 2. Compute the signature $\sigma \leftarrow \mathtt{Sig}(sk_i, A \Vert \Delta \Vert C)$.